smartobjectoriented/so3/README.md

   <img src="doc/source/img/SO3_with_text.png" alt="SO3" width="420">
 </p>

-# Smart Object Oriented (SOO) Operating System — code name SO3
+# Welcome to SO3 — the Smart Object Oriented (SOO) Operating System

-SO3 is a compact, lightweight, full-featured and extensible operating system, particularly well suited to embedded systems.
-From a **single code base** it can be built in three ways:
+SO3 is a compact, lightweight, full-featured and extensible operating system, particularly well suited to embedded and IoT systems.
+It is the result of several years of research and development at the REDS Institute of HEIG-VD, has long been used as a teaching platform, and today forms the foundation of the **SOO** framework.

+## A polymorphic operating system

+The most distinctive feature of SO3 is that it is **polymorphic**: from a **single source tree**, the very same code base can be configured and built into three different kinds of system.

-- **Standalone OS** — running directly on the hardware (EL1 on ARM64).
+- **Standalone OS** — SO3 runs directly on the hardware as a conventional monolithic OS (kernel at **EL1**, user applications at **EL0** on ARM64).
+This is the configuration used for teaching and for plain embedded products.
-- **AVZ hypervisor** (*Agency VirtualiZer*) — running at EL2 and hosting a guest *agency* domain.
+- **AVZ hypervisor** — built with `CONFIG_AVZ`, the same tree becomes **AVZ** (*Agency VirtualiZer*), a lightweight type-1 hypervisor running at **EL2** that hosts one or more guest *domains* — the primary guest being the *agency*.
-- **SO3 capsule** (S3C) — a lightweight guest running on top of AVZ alongside a Linux *agency*, as part of the **SOO** framework.
+- **SO3 capsule (S3C)** — on top of AVZ, the **SOO** framework adds *SO3
+  capsules*: lightweight, self-contained guests running at EL1 beside a Linux *agency* and cooperating with it through split (frontend/backend) drivers.
+The capsule (guest) side lives in this repository; the Linux agency and the rest of the SOO framework live in a separate one.

-It targets ARM 32-bit and 64-bit, is multicore, and comes with a MUSL-based user space and integrations such as LVGL, lwIP and MicroPython.
+SO3 targets ARM 32-bit and 64-bit, is multicore, and is kept *as compact as possible*.
+It ships with a MUSL-based user space and integrations such as LVGL, lwIP and MicroPython.

 ## Documentation

-The complete and up-to-date documentation — architecture, build system, user guide, debugging and more — is the source of truth.
+The complete and up-to-date documentation — philosophy, architecture, build system, user guide, debugging and more — is the source of truth.
 It lives in [`doc/`](doc/) and is published at:

 ### 👉 https://smartobjectoriented.github.io/so3